 Scotland’s islands are not only beautiful, they offer an abundance of things to do throughout the year.
 Whether you long for the windswept shores of Orkney or a trip to the whisky mecca of Islay, it’s a great idea to plan your visit around a popular event.

 Take a look at the cultural events below and take part in a unique experience around Scotland’s coast.
-Alternatively, start planning an island odyssey with our Ultimate Scottish Islands Itinerary.
+Alternatively, start planning an island odyssey with our list of Ultimate Scottish Islands Holidays.

 January, February, March

-This iconic fire festival takes place across the Shetland Islands on the last Tuesday in January.
-The main festival sees a procession of people carrying burning torches through Lerwick, before a replica Viking longship is set alight.
+Twelve fire festivals take place across the Shetland Islands between January and March each year.
+The main festival takes place in Lerwick on the last Tuesday in January and sees a procession of people carrying burning torches through the town, before a replica Viking longship is set alight.
 Unforgettable!

 April, May, June

-The malt will be flowing and the music ringing out across the magical isle of Islay as the island’s diverse festival returns.
-Held in the last week of May each year, this lively festival features ceilidhs, whisky tastings and even golf!
+The malt will be flowing and the music will ring out across the magical isle of Islay as the island’s diverse festival returns.
+Held in the last week of May each year, this lively festival features ceilidhs, whisky tastings and even golf and is ideally timed for Whisky Month!

 July, August, September